Guide to a Persian-ish Porch Supper

 THE SOUTHERN SURCIES

 We rise when we stand together – that's what our Be a Biscuit motto says anyway!
 I am a true believer that supporting other small businesses and each other helps us all rise tall.
-When we sent out invitations to this celebratory supper, I was not expecting to for our guests to be showered in goodies – but when women come together, we want to share our gratitude in the best way we know how... through our art!
+When we sent out invitations to this celebratory supper, I was not expecting our guests to be showered in goodies – but when women come together, we want to share our gratitude in the best way we know how... through our art!

 Each one of our guests went home with goodies from creators at the table.
 My dear friend Neely Powell, founder of Charleston Shoe Company, gifted each guest a pair of her signature shoes.
-Charleston Shoe Company started in the lowcountry and has expanded nationally.
-Neely and her team have truly reimagined women's footwear with versatile, comfortable and stylish shoes for every occasion... oh, AND they're machine washable!
+Charleston Shoe Company started in the Lowcountry and has expanded nationally.
+Neely and her team have truly reimagined women's footwear with versatile, comfortable, and stylish shoes for every occasion... oh, AND they're machine washable!
 I was personally gifted her Bermuda Platforms which I haven't taken off since... they are the most comfortable platform in my closet.

 Surcies for the supper table included colorful and festive handmade earrings and bracelets by The Tiny Tassel.
 Founder Mimi Striplin has taken her e-commerce business by storm in the last few years (hello TODAY Show, People Magazine, PopSugar, and more!) and we are so proud to work with her to release our Rise Tall tee which supports our Be a Biscuit program!

-Last but more certainly not lease were beauty and fashion goodies from our friends at Out of Hand Boutique – the sister company to OOH Event Works – and of course, we couldn't let guests leave without Callie's Hot Little Biscuit's summer favorite: Shortcake Biscuit Mix!
+Last but more certainly not least were beauty and fashion goodies from our friends at Out of Hand Boutique – the sister company to OOH Event Works – and of course, we couldn't let guests leave without Callie's Hot Little Biscuit's summer favorite: Shortcake Biscuit Mix!

 IT'S HOW WE ROLL